 Stuart AngererStuart Angerer lives in Colusa County and as an avid birder enjoys the proximity to the Sacramento Valley Refuges.
 His lifelong love of the outdoors and 30 years working as an Environmental Scientist for the U.S. Forest Service and Bureau of Reclamation have enabled him to work in the Sierras and Coast Range as well as many of the wildlife refuges in the state.
 Birding experience includes Spotted Owl, Northern Goshawk, breeding bird, and Tri-colored Blackbird and shorebird surveys.
 Events:

-Skip AugurSkip Augur has been an avid local birder and served Altacal Audubon in various capacities for over 30 years.
+Skip AugurSkip Augur has been an avid local birder and has served Altacal Bird Alliance in various capacities for over 30 years.
 Events:

 Rosie BlackburnRosie Blackburn is an Environmental Scientist with California State Parks.
 She is excited to share her knowledge about the natural and cultural history of the Sutter Buttes and the role State Parks plays in preserving the beauty of this special region.
 Events:

-Joyce BondJoyce Bond has been an avid birder for more than two decades and is a member of Altacal Audubon Society.
+Joyce BondJoyce Bond has been an avid birder for more than two decades and is a member of AltaCal Bird Alliance.
 She teaches a class called "Birding in the Chico Area" for the Osher Lifelong Learning Institute (OLLI) at CSU, Chico, leading birding field trips to locations all around the area and helping students learn how to ID birds from field marks and by ear.
 She also enjoys painting and photographing birds.
 Events:

 Jim BurcioJim Burcio graduated from Humboldt State College with a degree in Wildlife Management and Biology.
 Jim carved his first decoy in 1974 and since then has competed nationally, judged at the three major carving shows on the west coast, as well as the World Championships in Ocean City, Maryland.
 His work has been displayed at several museums.
 Since the early 1990's, Jim has taught bird carving seminars for the Pacific Flyway Decoy Association.
 In 2010, and 2012, Jim was selected by the Ward Foundation in Salisbury, Maryland to be an instructor in their National Endowment for the Arts Grant.
 Events:

-Brad CookeBrad Cooke has a California Chico State University degree in Recreation Administration.
-Since 1999, he has been an associate faculty at Butte Community College in outdoor education and has worked for 25 years in Butte County supporting natural history, native ways, and environmental education with an appreciation and knowledge for the hidden gems in Northern California.
+Brad CookeBrad Cooke has been teaching and exploring in the North State for 35 years, he is faculty at Butte Community College supporting natural history, native ways, and environmental education with an appreciation and knowledge for the hidden gems in Northern California.
 He has been a consultant for National Wildlife Refuges and an education programs director throughout Northern California.
-He has served as an experiential educator for thousands of students and teachers throughout Northern California.
-Brad is a eco-tour and raft guide with a huge variety of knowledge on our amazing North State.
+He currently is the executive director of the Feather River Center / Forebay Aquatic Center and is an avid birder and California Naturalist.
 Events:

 Anton DreslerAnton Dresler grew up exploring Bidwell Park and the Big Chico Creek Ecological Reserve from the time before he could walk.
 He has spent most of his observing and learning about the natural world around him, and sharing both his knowledge of and enthusiasm for all the newts, birds and butterflies with those around him.
 And dad jokes.
 Events: